pahu2353/pahu2353/README.md

 Hi! 👋

 My name is Patrick — I'm a Software Engineering student at the University of Waterloo.
-I previously worked on distributed systems at [Amazon Web Services](https://aws.amazon.com/) and puzzles on the backend product team at [Chess.com](https://www.chess.com/).
+I previously worked on distributed systems at [Apple](https://www.apple.com/) and [Amazon Web Services](https://aws.amazon.com/).
+Most recently, I worked on Emergency SOS via Satellite features on Apple's Satellite Connectivity Team.

+Before that, I helped optimize puzzles on the backend product team at [Chess.com](https://www.chess.com/).
 Feel free to checkout my [website](https://www.patrickhuang.co/) and reach out; I'd love to chat!